ALLEGHENY MOUNTAIN INSTITUTE

 who value the connection between food and health.

 Farm and Food Education Fellowship Applications Due February 1

 Now in its eighth year, Allegheny Mountain Institute’s fully sponsored 18-month Fellowship prepares and empowers individuals to become teachers and ambassadors for a more vibrant and accessible local food system.
 Learn More!

-AMI's Fellowship Program creates strong leaders who successfully work to build more cohesive community food systems.
-They go on to work as local food coordinators, farmers, school garden facilitators, market farm managers, food systems educators, and advocates for sustainable food systems.
+AMI Fellows spend six months in immersive training on our mountain farm campus (Phase I) and one year in service work with AMI and food related non-profit partner organizations (Phase II).
+AMI's Fellowship creates strong leaders who successfully work to build more cohesive community food systems.
+AMI alumni go on to work as local food coordinators, farmers, school garden facilitators, market farm managers, food systems educators, and advocates for sustainable food systems.
+Apply Now!

 For more information, e-mail Jessa Fowler: firstname.lastname@example.org.

 During the six months of Phase I, a cohort of passionate individuals committed to revitalizing the food system live, work, and study together on our Mountain Farm in Highland County, VA.
 On the farm, Fellows gain a full-season of experience in sustainable growing methods, small animal husbandry, and homesteading skills.
 On top of this hands-on experience, Fellows learn from expert guest workshop instructors, explore regional farms and attend educational sessions.
 Fellows also explore food system through participation with a local school garden, weekly farmers market, farm stay programming and a culminating Capstone Project.